Michigan GOP gubernatorial candidate 'regrets' interactions with woman revealed in decades-old video

 The parents of a young girl who was sexually assaulted by the former Michigan State University doctor praised Schuette in a recent campaign ad.
 He filed the first of many sexual assault charges against Nassar in 2016, calling them the “tip of the iceberg.”
 Eventually, charges against Nassar involving the abuse of more than 150 young women and girls were rolled into two cases.

-The Michigan Republican Party accused Whitmer of refusing to prosecutor Nassar in a series of Facebook ads – a claim she has denied.
+The Michigan Republican Party accused Whitmer of refusing to prosecute Nassar in a series of Facebook ads – a claim she has denied.

 Fox News has ranked the gubernatorial election as leaning Democrat.